NYC 2019 Weekend Artists Guide

 After your project is accepted, your curator will work with you to finalize the logistics of bringing your project onto the island.
 Many logistics details for the event are not known until the weeks leading up to the event, but this section will cover some of the usual details artists need to know.

-Governors Island will be open seven days a week.
+Roosevelt Island will be open seven days a week.
 This has multiple implications for install logistics, the details of which will be worked out with your curator.
 If you are a returning artist, do not assume things will be the same as they were in prior years.
 Logistics are subject to change due to any new policies

 INSTALL AND DEINSTALL